mciocchi/atomic_d6/README.md

 The caster rolls spellcasting as a normal Feat, applying their Spellcasting Aspect and other Bonuses.
 They must beat the target's Spell Resistance for the spell to fully take hold.

 In the case of a "tie," where the attacker and defender roll the same number of successes, the defender is unharmed.
 In addition, the GM may rule that ties are a special case.
-For instance: the defender and attacker may end up locked together in a struggle.
+For instance:

 #### Example: Illusory Chains